FAQ

 What happens after I win?

 If after the Judgment for Possession and Writ for Possession the tenant(s) are still at the premises you will need to get the Sheriffs involvement.
 For an additional fee, we can submit your Writ of Possession for filing and take the Writ of Possession and deliver it to the Sheriff’s Department and pay their fee to evict the tenant(s).
 The Sheriffs take about one to two weeks to evict, depending the county and backlog.
-Within 72 hours, the local Sheriffs will place a Notice to Evict on the tenant’s front door specifying a date and time when the Sheriffs will return to evict.
+Typically within 72 hours (but they have up to 180 days), the local Sheriffs will place a Notice to Evict on the tenant’s front door specifying a date and time when the Sheriffs will return to evict.
 Our office will inform the landlord and the landlord will be there on the exact date and time to meet the Sheriffs to change the locks.
 If you cannot be present at the time and date of the lockout we can send a representative from our office for an additional fee.
 We can also coordinate and hire a locksmith and towing to be present for your lockout if vehicles are left on the premises.

 What is not included in your flat-fee?